singhric/AgeCalculator/README.md

 # AgeCalculator
-This is a very basic android app that calculates your age in minutes, hours, and days.
+This is a very basic android app that calculates your age in minutes, hours, and days.Calculates your age by counting the number of Years, months and days since birth.
+The calculator depicts various stages of your life on a Timeline Chart.

 # App ScreenShot